-The directors have concluded that the Company has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, the directors continue to adopt the going concern basis of accounting in preparing the annual financial statements (Note 3.2).
+As a result of wider group restructuring activities, on 27 March 2025 the Company became dormant.
+As a result, the directors have not adopted the going concern basis of accounting in preparing the annual financial statements (Note 3.2).

 Dividends